Does your baby have red spots on their face? Here are a few possible reasons why.

-In case your baby’s rash or red spots worsen or persist, it is important to consult your pediatrician so that they can examine your little one and avoid possible infections.
+If your baby’s rash or red spots worsen or persist, talk to your pediatrician so that they can examine your little one and avoid possible infections.

-Finally, remember that babies’ skin is more sensitive during their first months of life: the appearance of red spots on a baby’s face can be a natural alteration that is probably easy to treat.
+Finally, remember that babies’ skin is most sensitive during their first months of life: the appearance of red spots on a baby’s face tend to be totally normal and easy to treat.